 - Any other information that Council holds that is relevant to your project.

-A PIM does not give any form of approval under the District Plan or Building Act.
-Contact the Masterton District Council’s planning department, or your own planning adviser to determine that your proposal complies with the District Plan.
-If it does not, and resource consent is required, you are strongly advised to obtain this before seeking building consent to avoid possible expensive changes to your proposal.
+Note: A PIM doesn’t give any form of approval under the District Plan or Building Act.
+Get in touch with our planning department, or your own planning adviser to confirm that your proposal complies with the District Plan.
+If it doesn’t comply and resource consent is required, you are strongly advised to get this before seeking building consent to avoid possible expensive changes to your proposal.

 How to Apply